Nicole McMahon, Ph.D.

 Research Projects

 Transgender recognition in public policy has become more widespread across Western democracies.
-My dissertation project focuses specifically on explaining the variation in timing of policy adoption.
+My book project project focuses specifically on explaining the variation in timing of policy adoption.
 Drawing on existing research that spans international norm diffusion and domestic policy diffusion, my project offers a novel framework for understanding the timing of policy change by focusing on the interaction between global and domestic levels.

 I use military policy and anti-discrimination legislation in Canada and Australia as comparative cases.
 Empirically, the project relies on a combination of elite interviews, media reports, archival material, and previously undisclosed government documents.
 Through this work, I contribute to our understanding of LBGTQ+ public policy while also providing a framework for explaining the conditions for cross-national policy change more broadly.